Learn about the Charter

 How the Charter has shaped Canada

-The Charter allows you to challenge any government action that you believe violates your rights or freedoms.
-The most complex and controversial Charter-based challenges end up before the Supreme Court of Canada.
+The Charter allows individuals to challenge government actions that are believed to violate rights or freedoms.
+The most complex and controversial Charter-based challenges may end up before the Supreme Court of Canada.
 In the past, these challenges have set legal precedents and also inspired significant changes to federal, provincial and territorial laws.

-When and how the government can put limits on your rights
+When and how the government can put limits on individual rights

 The Charter recognizes that even in a democracy, rights and freedoms are not absolute.
 Section 1 of the Charter allows the government to put limits on rights and freedoms if that limit: